stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 A light weapon can also be used effectively while the wielder is prone or supine.
 Creatures that attack with a light weapon while prone or supine do not suffer -1d on their attack roll, if they are proficient with the weapon.

-### Load
-Because of the time required to load this weapon, you must spend a number of [Interact](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Interact/) actions to reload a single piece of ammunition, equal to the listed value.

 ### Long
 Long weapons add 5 feet to your reach when you attack with them, as well as when determining your reach for opportunity attacks with them.
 However, long weapon attacks vs targets at a distance of 5 feet or less suffer -1d.